RedHat-Israel/ROSE/README.md

 The cars move autonomously on the screen within the race track game with no interference from the students.
 No joystick or mouse would be used.

-In order to control the car movements, the students needs to implement a 'driver'.
+In order to control the car movements, the students need to implement a 'driver'.
 This code is controlling the car and will decide what will be the next action of the car.

 For each type of obstacles there is a different action, and different points.